Women's History Month teaching guide blog graphic header

 Women’s History Month began in the US in 1978 as a weeklong celebration in California, driven by the Education Task Force in Sonoma County.
 Two years later, President Carter made Women’s History Week officially the week of March 8th.

 It would be another seven years of growing celebrations in March before the National Women’s History Project successfully petitioned Congress to make March Women’s History Month.
 During that same era, the United Nations recognized March 8th as International Women’s Day.
-As of 2014, over 100 countries around the world recognize March 8th as International Women’s Day, celebrating women’s achievements and taking action against inequality.
+As of 2014, over 100 countries worldwide recognize March 8th as International Women’s Day, celebrating women’s achievements and taking action against inequality.

 Teaching Women’s History

 The first step in teaching your kids about Women’s History Month is to gather your own resources.
-There is a lot of history you could cover, but fortunately, there are also a variety of organizations that offer overviews and targeted details.
+You could cover a lot of history, but fortunately, various organizations offer overviews and targeted details.

 One resource, Womenshistory.org, provides historical information, biographies, and online galleries to supplement learning.
 Their resources page also includes a toolkit for helping you kick off Women’s History Month with daily learning activities.